CloudyPhia/SnakeGame_Unity/README.md

 - Use WASD or the arrow keys to move the snake!
 - Eat the (red) food to grow your snake!
 - Grow the biggest snake you can... but don't run into yourself or the walls!
+- Play in regular or Endless mode!
+In Endless mode, you can play against a high-difficulty blue enemy snake!
 - When in Enemy game mode, avoid the blue enemy snake and don't let it eat your food!

 ## Version History
+### **Version 1.4 -- August 14, 2024**
+This will probably be the last update for a while as I plan on making some games in Unreal Engine, and this was mainly meant to be a practice to familiarize myself with Unity!

+Implemented:
+- Endless mode and enemy mode!
+- The toggles for endless mode and enemy mode!
+I also made it so that the "Enemy Mode" toggle is only triggerable when "Endless Mode" is toggled on, otherwise the GameObject is not active.
+- Re-implemented the death screen for non-endless mode
+- Added a main menu button so that you can access the main menu at any point during any mode of the snake game.
+This button disappears when the death screen appears, if in non-endless mode!

+Learned:
+- Setting visibility/activity for GameOjects and game modes via the scripts based on boolean values
+- Read up on A* pathfinding and learned how it works!

+Plan to implement in the future:
+- A* pathfinding for my enemy snake as currently I currently just have a rudimentary script that allows it to move.
+It runs into itself, so pathfinding would be nice to add.
+- Would love to add music, and a staff credits section!
+- Would also love to update the movement script at some point.

 ### **Version 1.3 -- June 18, 2024**
 Note, the pause menu is currently disabled for better integration and testing of the new enemy feature!
 Implemented: